How to select the right inventory forecasting models

 - Long and short-term inventory forecasting models

 The importance of inventory forecasting

 Whether you’re a manufacturer, wholesaler or retailer, inventory forecasting is a critical process for your business.
-Get it wrong and there can be drastic implications.
-For example, if there’s too much working capital tied up in stock, you could face cashflow problems.
+If you forecast your inventory incorrectly, there can be drastic implications.
+For example, if there’s too much working capital tied up in stock, you could face cash flow problems.
 Whilst stocking too little inventory can lead to stockouts, unhappy customers and a damaged reputation.

 There are two top level inventory forecasting methods to consider when calculating demand: the quantitative inventory forecasting model and qualitative inventory forecasting model.
 In general, qualitative forecasting is based on subjective opinions and insights, whereas quantitative forecasting is more focused on the use of historical demand data to predict the future.

 Quantitative forecasting takes historical demand data and combines it with a mathematical formula to determine future performance.
 It often involves using past sales figures to predict future demand.
 Data sets can go back decades or can be run for the last calendar year.
 However, the more data available, the more accurate the forecast.